A 529 plan is a saving plan designed for future educational costs. We take a look at all you need to know about setting up a 529 plan

 It’s projected that over 20 million students will attend college by 2027.
 College is expensive.
 If you think your children will attend a university, it’s crucial to save now.

-There are many ways to save for college tuition and a 529 plan is one of them.
-It's designed specifically for future educational costs.
-Setting up a 529 plan doesn't have to be hard.
+There are many ways to save for college tuition.
+A 529 plan is one of them.
+It’s designed specifically for future educational costs.
+Setting up a 529 plan doesn’t have to be hard.

 Read on for all you need to know about setting up a 529 plan.